 The cashmere/silk 140cm shawl colourways for Autumn/Winter 2020 can now be seen.
 Once again you can click on any of the images to see a larger picture with the Hermès purchasing code.

 Here are some close-ups of my scarf in a slideshow format:

-How I wear the scarf
+How I wear the scarf and shawl

 At the time of writing this post (beginning of January 2020), I haven’t yet worn the scarf with any of my outfits, so have been unable to make my usual “Outfit of the Day” collages.
 When I do wear this gorgeous scarf, it will be with cobalt, navy blue and also with white.
 I might also see what it looks like with other shades of blue.
 I would be interested to know if readers of the blog would try it with other colours.
 There is a lovely shade of bright green in the scarf, but I don’t have clothing in that colour.